 As MuggleNet reported in early February, Imelda Staunton's (Dolores Umbridge) turn as Queen Elizabeth in The Crown is set to coincide with the series's fifth and final season on Netflix.
 But the Internet began speculating this week that the show might continue elsewhere after the question was posed to producer Andy Harries at a Banff Media Festival event in London, England.

 That's a very cheeky question.
 It's quite well known that [Sony-owned] Left Bank [Pictures] retained the rights to 'The Crown'. [...]
 The plan is ongoing.
 It's still exclusively on Netflix and it stays there for the moment.

 However, Deadline Hollywood later reported that sources have since clarified the show wouldn't move to another network or streaming service at the conclusion of its fifth season.

 Meanwhile, filming for Season 4 of the series was underway this week in London, and Helena Bonham Carter (Bellatrix Lestrange) was seen out and about among her castmates.
-You can check out a few images from the Daily Mail in the gallery below.

 BBC One released an official trailer this week for The Nest, a five-part drama set to air this year.
 It stars Katie Leung (Cho Chang) and Shirley Henderson (Moaning Myrtle) in unnamed roles and tells the story of an 18-year-old girl who agrees to carry a Glasgow, Scotland, couple's baby.
 According to the synopsis, "it feels like they were meant to meet, but was it really by chance?"
 You can view the trailer below.